kvsikand/bbr_final_project/README.md

  - elbow+hand
  - hand

-And the order of tendon lengths is:
+And the order of tendon moment arms is:
  - shoulder
  - elbow
  - hand
- - shoulder+elbow
- - elbow+hand

-The bi-articular tendon lengths are assumed to be equidistant from both joints that they affect
+ - SE distance to shoulder
+ - SE distance to elbow
+ - EH distance to elbow
+ - EH distance to hand

 This project requires python, numpy, and opencv